 Grant for Certificate Course in Holistic inclusion of Learners with Diversities (CHILD)

-Tata Trusts, in association with Aatman Academy for Research and Training, has been inviting applications for a Certificate Course in Holistic Inclusion of Learners with Diversities — a course on inclusive education specially designed for in-service educators (teachers) and individuals of the community supporting children’s educational needs.
-This course has been implemented by Aatman Academy for Research and Training under the guidance of the Institute on Community Integration of the University of Minnesota.
+Tata Trusts, in association with Aatman Academy for Research and Training, is inviting applications for a Certificate Course in Holistic Inclusion of Learners with Diversities — a course on inclusive education specially designed for in-service educators (teachers) and individuals of the community supporting children's educational needs.
+The course is implemented by Aatman Academy for Research and Training under the guidance of the Institute on Community Integration of the University of Minnesota.